Special Educational Needs and Disabilities (SEND) Information

 The SEN Code of Practice describes this area as a learning difficulty where children and young people demonstrate features of emotional and behavioural difficulties, such as being withdrawn or isolated, disruptive and disturbing, being hyperactive and lacking concentration, having immature social skills or presenting challenging behaviours arising from other complex special needs.

 This term includes children and young people with emotional disorders and conduct disorders/hyperkinetic disorders (including attention deficit hyperactivity disorder, ADHD).
 Furthermore, children and young people may have behavioural difficulties that are less obvious; for example, those with anxiety, who self-harm, have school phobia or depression and those whose behaviour or emotional wellbeing are seen to be deteriorating.

-We have a strong pastoral care team at St. George's, comprising of our SENDCo and two fully trained ELSAs (Emotional Literacy Support Adults).
-Our well-trained and experienced team members help children to cope with any social, emotional and behavioural difficulties they may be experiencing, which is a service above and beyond the support provided by the class teacher.
+We have a strong pastoral care team at St. George's, comprised of our SENDCo, who is also our Designated Mental Health Champion, Designated Safeguarding Leads, plus two additional Mental Health First Aiders.
+Our well-trained and experienced team members help children to cope with any social, emotional and behavioural difficulties they may be experiencing, which is a service above and beyond the support already provided by the class teacher.

 Cognition and Learning

 General learning difficulties may show themselves in the following ways: low levels of attainment across the board in all forms of assessment including baseline assessments; difficulty in acquiring skills (notably in English and Maths) on which much other learning in school depends; difficulty in dealing with abstract ideas and generalising from experience; a range of associated difficulties, notably in speech and language and in social and emotional development.